Infinite Banking Loan Interest

 The Power of Leverage

 The reason that IBC works in a way that regular banking does not is because of the power of leverage.
 The rate at which insurance companies pay interest is often far greater than what the banks offer, as well as dividends.
 This allows for greater accumulation.
-Then, you can leverage that money to make it do more jobs.
+Then, you can leverage that money to do more jobs.

 This could mean taking a policy loan at 5% and investing it in real estate at an even better rate.
 You can then put the monthly cash flow towards the loan repayment and give your money a better rate of return in the long run.
 And because you’ve leveraged the insurance company’s money (using your cash value as collateral), your policy continues to accumulate interest at its maximum compounding potential.

-The benefit is that you’re not JUST putting your money in a vehicle with better safety, liquidity and growth.
+The benefit is that you’re not JUST putting your money in a vehicle with better safety, liquidity, and growth.
 You also have an ASSET that allows you to accumulate more assets with uninterrupted compound interest.

 Do Life Insurance Companies Charge Interest on Policy Loans?